 Class "D" - Taverns - 6 days, 6:00 a.m. - 1:00 a.m.
-No Sunday sales except as authorized by Alcoholic Beverages Article 12-2003(a)(1)(ii) and 12-2004(a)(1)(ii))
+No Sunday sales except as authorized by Alcoholic Beverages Article 2004(f)(3)(i) allowing application for 4 supplemental Sundays.

-Class "BD-7" - Taverns - 7 days - 6:00 a.m. to 2:00 a.m.
+Class "BD7" - Taverns - 7 days - 6:00 a.m. to 2:00 a.m.

-- Each License Class may have different requirements and expectations. - Some of the most important items for each License Class are listed in the following slides.
+- Each License Class may have different requirements and expectations. - Special license classes exist in the form of a Market License, Continued Care Facility License, and specific licenses such as Cross Street Market. - Some of the most important items for each License Class are listed in the following slides.

-Class A (A, A-2) Licenses
+Class A (A, A-2, A-7) Licenses

-- Permitted Operating Hours: - Class A: Anytime between 6am and 12am 6 days of the week, Monday through Saturday. - Class A-2: Anytime between 9am and 12am 6 days of the week, Monday through Saturday. - Closed on Sundays, except for: - Ability to apply for 2 special Sunday license privileges per year - Ability to apply for a supplemental Sunday license privilege for each Sunday between Thanksgiving and New Years.
+- Permitted Operating Hours: - Class A: Anytime between 6am and 12am 6 days of the week, Monday through Saturday. - Class A-2: Anytime between 9am and 12am 6 days of the week, Monday through Saturday. - Class A-7: Anytime between 10am and 12am 7 days of the week, Monday through Sunday. - A, A-2, Closed on Sundays except for: - Ability to apply for 2 special Sunday license privileges per year - Ability to apply for a supplemental Sunday license privilege for each Sunday between Thanksgiving and New Years.
 (Application deadline Sept.
 30th.) - No on-premise consumption (to go only, no drinking inside establishment.) - Exemptions for tastings where allowed by law. - Alcohol not to be opened on premises. - Remain in compliance with all applicable zoning laws.